dfmdmx/dfmdmx.github.io/resume.md

 title: Resume
 ---

-## About

-My professional interest and experience is mainly oriented in **computed assisted form finding and automated machine manufacturing**.
+### My professional interest and experience is mainly oriented in computed assisted form finding and automated machine manufacturing.

-I studied Architecture and Urbanism in Mexico City and since early on in my career I have been fascinated with **emergent systems and bottom-up design strategies** and how to identify, study and replicate them.
+I studied Architecture and Urbanism in Mexico City and since early on in my career I have been fascinated with emergent systems and bottom-up design strategies and how to identify, study and replicate them.

-I have been lucky to implement this approach professionally in both **structural analysis** replicating biological systems, such as the ones insects use to shape their exoskeleton in a way that make it stronger or more flexible, as in design theory to code space-filling **optimization algorithm**s that replicate the way some flower organelles organize their seeds to optimice the use of material on a CNC bed layout.
+I have been lucky to implement this approach professionally in both structural analysis replicating biological systems, such as the ones insects use to shape their exoskeleton in a way that make it stronger or more flexible, as in design theory to code space-filling optimization algorithms that replicate the way some flower organelles organize their seeds to optimice the use of material on a CNC bed layout.

-Most of my work has been around designing **museography for interactive children's museums** and in the past years also manufacturing them using **digital fabrication** techniques.
-Besides designing the product and the manufacturing process I often design, code and build the **automated machines** I use for production.
+Most of my work has been around designing museography for interactive children's museums and in the past years also manufacturing them using digital fabrication techniques.
+Besides designing the product and the manufacturing process I often design, code and build the automated machines I use for production.

 {% include index-headers.html %}